-Content Syndication Is Essential to Finding Customers You Just Haven’t Met Yet
+Content Syndication: Find Customers You Just Haven’t Met Yet

 By Craig Weiss, Chief Operating Officer, True Influence

-It’s easy to forget this basic rule, particularly in an era where B2B sales strategies are largely built around aspirational named account lists.
+It’s easy to forget this basic rule, particularly in an era where B2B sales strategies are largely built around aspirational named account lists for qualified leads.

-But if you devote all your marketing efforts to reach a handful of companies that you want to sell to, you’re not listening to the market.
+But if you devote all your B2B marketing efforts to reach a handful of companies, you’re not listening to the market.
 You’re not discovering the real scope of your potential and addressable audience.
 And you’re not talking to a lot of great prospects who don’t happen to be on a target list.

 That’s why Content Syndication needs to be an integral part of every B2B marketing program.

 As I often say, there’s no magic bullet when it comes to B2B marketing.
-You need to employ a mix of tactics – email, voice, social, display, and Content Syndication – throughout your entire customer journey model to ensure that you are identifying in-market opportunities and keeping your pipeline healthy.
+You need to employ a mix of tactics – email, voice, social, display, and Content Syndication – throughout your entire customer journey model to ensure that you are identifying in-market opportunities and keeping a healthy pipeline of qualified leads

 The numbers back this up – the top reason (at a whopping 80 percent positive response) B2B content marketers use paid methods to distribute their content is to attract a new audience, according to a recent study.

-Content Syndication puts you out in front of the buying cycle.
+Content Syndication led by intent signals puts you out in front of the buying cycle.
 It helps you expand your market, which you have to constantly do if you want to meet aggressive revenue goals and stay ahead of your competition.
 And it’s essential for informing and fueling sophisticated revenue marketing methodologies, such as Account-Based Marketing.

-With Leads, It’s What You Do, Not Where You Come From
+With Qualified Leads, It’s What You Do, Not Where You Come From

 The most important fact to recognize about the power of Content Syndication programs is this: